elixir-lang/elixir/README.md

 ### Booleans

 As in Erlang, the boolean values are simply atoms named true and false.
-However, to avoid writing 'true and 'false, Elixir also allows you to simply write true or false.
+However, to avoid writing `'true` and `'false`, Elixir also allows you to simply write `true` or `false`.
 The following are all equivalent and will yield `1` as result:

     if 'true
       1